Jennifer-Zhan/Websys_Labs/lab5&6/readme.md

 In addition, when you are ready to start your game but not start it yet, one of the swatches would be a picture of halloween pumpkin, hoping the easter egg could help you to spend less time to finish the game.

 What we did:

+Jennifer Zhan: finish the js and html files, implement the required functions, help with some of the game layout and styling editing.

 Jensen Chen: finish the stylesheet, and help to arrange the layout of the page